lepidus/OASwitchboard/README.md

 This plugin enables **[OJS](https://pkp.sfu.ca/software/ojs/)** journals to automatically send **P1-PIO** type messages to the **[Open Access Switchboard](https://www.oaswitchboard.org/)** API at the moment of article publication.

-> The current version of this plugin sends P1-PIO messages with only the mandatory data about the article.
-For that reason, it may not be ready for a comprehensive general use.
+The list of metadata fields included in the message can be found [here](#what-metadata-fields-are-included-in-the-message).

+## Version support

+The `main` branch of this repository is compatible with OJS 3.4.0.x.

+A version compatible with OJS 3.3.0.x is available in the [`stable-3_3_0`](https://github.com/lepidus/OASwitchboard/tree/stable-3_3_0) branch.

+You can find the latest version of the plugin compatible with your OJS version in the [Releases page](https://github.com/lepidus/OASwitchboard/releases).

+## Plugin Installation

+1. To download the plugin, go to the [Releases page](https://github.com/lepidus/OASwitchboard/releases) and download the `OASwitchboard.tar.gz` package of the latest release compatible with your version of OJS.

+2. Enter the administration area of ​​your OJS website through the *Dashboard*.

+    Navigate to `Settings` > `Website` > `Plugins` > `Upload a new plugin` and select the file **`OASwitchboard.tar.gz`**.

+Click 'Save' to install the plugin on your website.

-## Requirements
+## Requirements for usage

-Make sure to fulfill these requirements so that the P1-PIO Message can be sent to OASwitchboard in the moment of article publication.
+Make sure to fulfill these requirements so that the P1-PIO Message can be sent to OASwitchboard at the moment of article publication.

 ### Journal Requirements